Munkustrap

-Michael Gruber as Munkustrap in the 1998 Cats film.

 Munkustrap is a Jellicle cat from T. S. Eliot's 1939 poem "The Naming of Cats".
 He is a principal character and the main narrator in Andrew Lloyd Webber's 1981 musical Cats, which is based on Eliot's poems.

 Munkustrap is the storyteller and guardian of his tribe.
 The role was originated by Jeff Shankley in the West End in 1981, and by Harry Groener on Broadway in 1982.
 Then, in the 1998 video production, Munkustrap was performed by Michael Gruber.
 Robbie Fairchild portrayed the role in the 2019 film adaptation.

 Character description

 Munkustrap is the protector of the Jellicle tribe; he is brave, level-headed and dependable.
 As the tribe's second-in-command after Old Deuteronomy, he oversees the Jellicle Ball and ensures that everything runs smoothly.
 He functions as the show's main narrator, singing several songs and introducing many of the other cats.
 When Macavity attacks the tribe, it is Munkustrap who fights him off.
 Munkustrap's relationship with the other characters is depicted in the musical: he reveres Old Deuteronomy, watches out for the reckless younger members of his tribe.

 He is usually depicted onstage as a tall, grey tabby cat with a commanding presence.
 The role is meant to be played by a baritone.